-Mike also clerked for the Honorable Charles Sifton, United States District Judge for the Eastern District of New York.
+Mike also clerked for the Honorable Charles Sifton, U.S. District Judge for the Eastern District of New York.

 - Fieldway Group, a real estate developer, in related multiple lawsuits against general contractor for defective construction and breach of contract and fraud claims in New York State Supreme Court in Nassau, Kings and Richmond County, trying the consolidated cases in the spring of 2011 to favorable multi-million dollar verdict.